cityofaustin/Residential-Permitting/_projects/shed/apply.md

 step_number: 3
 project_name: shed
 table_of_contents:
-  - "Apply for the type of permit your project requires: express, interior remodel, or new addition."
+  - Get the application you need to apply for the type of permit your project requires.
   - Gather the documents and plans you will need to submit with your permit application.
   - Learn what other documents are commonly requested and determine if they apply to you.
 ---